-Each semester, the Department of Public Safety conducts an ALL USERS test of the UAMAlert system.
+Each semester, the University Police Department conducts an ALL USERS test of the UAMAlert system.
 In the fall semester, the test is announced in advance to the entire campus community, and is unannounced in the spring semester.
 Both tests provide faculty, staff, and students an opportunity to verify enrollment in the UAMAlert by receipt of a text, email, and/or voice message.